 Tinea barbae: Better known as ringworm, tinea is a fungal infection and can occur anywhere on the skin.
 When it appears in the beard area, it’s called tinea barbae.

-Razor burn: As we mentioned early on, razor burn is similar to razor bumps -- both appearing after shaving -- but they are not exactly the same.
-Razor burn is not caused by ingrown hairs but rather irritation from the friction caused by shaving and usually improves a day or two after shaving.
+Razor burn: As we mentioned early on, razor burn is similar to razor bumps, with both appearing after shaving, but they are not exactly the same.
+Razor burn is not caused by ingrown hairs, but rather irritation from the friction caused by shaving and usually improves a day or two after shaving.

-The very best treatment for razor bumps is prevention, and arguably the most effective way to prevent these ingrown hairs from cropping up is to stop shaving and let the hair grow out.
+The very best treatment for razor bumps is prevention.
+Arguably, the most effective way to prevent these ingrown hairs from cropping up is to stop shaving and let the hair grow out.

 At first, this may cause a tiny increase in symptoms because the hair that’s already been shaved already is trying to grow out and can become trapped under the skin.
 Over time though, your skin will improve because the grown-out hair stays above the skin’s surface and isn’t given a chance to turn into an ingrown hair.

-When you completely stop shaving, marked improvement is generally seen in about three months’ time, but it’s important to keep in mind that everyone is different, so results may vary a bit.
+When you completely stop shaving, marked improvement is generally seen in about three months’ time, but it’s important to keep in mind that everyone is different, so results may vary.

 In many cases, ceasing to shave will completely clear up those painful razor bumps.
 At this point, any good quality treatment for post-inflammatory hyperpigmentation or scars can be started.